mgechev/angularjs-style-guide/README.md

 TBD

-Until it is completed you can use [this one](https://github.com/daniellmb/angular-test-patterns).
+Until this section is completed you can use [this one](https://github.com/daniellmb/angular-test-patterns).

 #Contribution